tomjoht/documentation-theme-jekyll/doc_pages.md

 ## Saving pages as drafts

-If you add `published: false` in the frontmatter, then your page won't be published.
+If you add `published: false` in the frontmatter, your page won't be published.
 You can also move draft pages into the _drafts folder to exclude them from the build.

 {{tip}} You can create file templates in WebStorm that have all your common frontmatter, such as all possible tags, prepopulated.
 See {{doc_webstorm_text_editor}} for details. {{end}}